Bead: Specialized glass techniques and types

 There are several specialized glassworking techniques that create a distinctive appearance throughout the body of the resulting beads, which are then primarily referred to by the glass type.

 If the glass batch is used to create a large massive block instead of pre-shaping it as it cools, the result may then be carved into smaller items in the same manner as stone.
 Conversely, glass artisans may make beads by lampworking the glass on an individual basis; once formed, the beads undergo little or no further shaping after the layers have been properly annealed.

 Most of these glass subtypes are some form of fused glass, although goldstone is created by controlling the reductive atmosphere and cooling conditions of the glass batch rather than by fusing separate components together.

 Dichroic glass beads incorporate a semitransparent microlayer of metal between two or more layers.
 Fibre optic glass beads have an eyecatching chatoyant effect across the grain.

 There are also several ways to fuse many small glass canes together into a multicolored pattern, resulting in millefiori beads or chevron beads (sometimes called "trade beads").
 "Furnace glass" beads encase a multicolored core in a transparent exterior layer which is then annealed in a furnace.

 More economically, millefiori beads can also be made by limiting the patterning process to long, narrow canes or rods known as murrine.
 Thin cross-sections, or "decals", can then be cut from the murrine and fused into the surface of a plain glass bead.

-Shapes

-Beads can be made in variety of shapes, including the following, as well as tubular and oval-shaped beads.

-Round

-This is the most common shape of beads that are strung on wire to create necklaces, and bracelets.
-The shape of the round beads lay together and are pleasing to the eye.
-Round beads can be made of glass, stone, ceramic, metal, or wood.

-Square or cubed

-Square beads can be to enhance a necklace design as a spacer however a necklace can be strung with just square beads.
-The necklaces with square beads are used in Rosary necklaces/prayer necklaces, and wooden or shell ones are made for beachwear.

-Hair pipe beads

-Elk rib bones were the original material for the long, tubular hair pipe beads.
-Today these beads are commonly made of bison and water buffalo bones and are popular for breastplates and chokers among Plains Indians.
-Black variations of these beads are made from the animals' horns.